 - When should we do it?

 People may have been exposed to this training in previous stages.
 Disciples should be encouraged to start learning how to pass this training on to others.
-There is also a 4-1-1 app that can be download that summarizes the training but without an immediate application time (going out and sharing) it is not as effective.
+There is also a 4-1-1 app and a video of the training that can be download that summarizes the training but without an immediate application time (going out and sharing) it is not as effective.

 READING FOR GROWTH